(Download PDF here.)

 Following is the required posting of hiring and recruitment procedures undertaken by KHUM, KWPT, KSLG-FM and KXGO since the institution of the Commission's new rules.

 These same documents can be viewed in the station's Public File, which is housed at 1400 Main Street, Suite 104, in Ferndale, California.
 The file is available for viewing during normal business hours.
 The next required posting is August 1, 2016.

 Lost Coast Communications, licensee of the stations KHUM, KXGO, KSLG-FM, and through its subsidiary KWPT, Inc., the licensee of KWPT, is an equal opportunity employer, working to provide broad outreach regarding job vacancies and to encourage a diverse workplace.

 No organization has requested to be notified for job vacancy.

 The following full-time positions were filled during this period.

-Sales: Recruitment Sources: Craigslist, Lost Coast Outpost, HSU, Humboldt Job Fair (April 2014)
+Recruitment Sources: Craigslist, Lost Coast Outpost, HSU, Redwood Coast Career Fair (May 2015)